 Platform tools are used to help the features for the current android platform including ADB, which is working as a bridge to communicate with emulators or devices.

 Android SDK Tools is a part of the Android SDK.
 It is required for building Android apps.

-SDK is a part of the Android SDK and it includes the complete set of development and debugging tools, such as an emulator, SD card, SQLite, and APK builder, etc.
+SDK is a part of the Android SDK and it includes the complete set of development and debugging tools, such as an emulator, SD card, SQLite, APK builder, etc.

 - The Android Debug Bridge (ADB)

 ADB is a tool that gives us to communicate with the device, such as installing and debugging the Android apps.

 - Android Emulator

 The Android Emulator is a virtual Android device.
 It’s called an emulator and it provides to live test your application on different devices including the Android API level without needing to have each physical device.
-The emulator provides you almost all of the functionality of a real Android device.
+The emulator provides you with almost all of the functionality of a real Android device.

 Install & Setup Android Studio Java JDK & SDK

-- Before installing the Android SDK, you need to install the JDK (Java Development Kit). if you want to verify java version then go to run (start button+R) and open CMD after type “
+- Before installing the Android SDK, you need to install the JDK (Java Development Kit). if you want to verify the java version then go to run (start button+R) and open CMD after typing”

 1. Install JAVA JDK

-The Java Development Kit (JDK), officially called “Java SE“, is needed for writing Java programs.
-The JDK is freely available from Sun Microsystems, now is it is part of Oracle. check it– http://www.oracle.com/technetwork/java/javase/overview/index.html.
+The Java Development Kit (JDK), officially called “Java SE”, is needed for writing Java programs.
+The JDK is freely available from Sun Micro-systems, now it is part of Oracle. check it– http://www.oracle.com/technetwork/java/javase/overview/index.html.

 Un-Install Older Version(s) of JDK/JRE

-- If you have installed older version of JDK/JRE, uninstall all of them.
+- If you have installed the older versions of JDK/JRE, uninstall all of them.